 Alright, so I put it very, very simply.
 While the concept of the ‘externalisation of the hierarchy’ is often used to illustrate the same New World Order theory presented here, Bailey’s original work (which she claimed to be a transcription of an ancient body of wisdom dating back as far as Atlantis), focussed more on a messianic hierarchy regaining shape and substance until it is able to “function openly upon the physical plane”.

-Some people have taken the analysis deeper still, looking at the structural layout of the city in detail; and drawing parallels with the 'sacred geometry' of freemasonry.
-You can see this demonstrated in video below, and decide for yourself.
+Some people have taken the analysis deeper still, looking at the structural layout of the city in detail; and drawing parallels with the ‘sacred geometry’ of freemasonry.
+Curious?
+You can check out this video and decide for yourself.